The pain of feeling caught in sugar

 Then, when this morphs into a habit, and we get more and more stuck in it, we don't like ourselves.
 We feel bad for our 'bad habit.'

-This is where our need for compassion steps in.
+This is where compassion steps in.

 - Gentleness, ease and patience for the healing journey – unwinding a habit is a process, and one that takes time, kindness, and presence.
 When you understand and make room for this process, you feel less stressed and less driven to get it right – and right away.
 This, paradoxically, helps you change and grow.